 One thing I’ve noticed from watching different case managers is the importance of patience.
 Another very important characteristic is being able to handle confrontation.
 Emotions can run high among different staff, and a special education teacher must remain calm and understanding, regulating their emotions.
 I used to watch my supervisor listen understandingly to teachers who were very upset by some students in the program.
 He had a way of making everyone feel like he was on their side and looking out for their interests–others in special education, general education teachers, and students.
 Rachel Stoudt

-As a first-year para I am seeing how important the standards that fall under 5.0 are to the special education program and this is very true of 5.3 Provide ongoing information to paraeducators regarding their performance of assigned tasks (CEC, 2015).
+As a first-year para I am seeing how important the standards that fall under Standard 5.0 are to the special education program and this is very true of Standard 5.3 Provide ongoing information to paraeducators regarding their performance of assigned tasks (CEC, 2015).
 I want constructive feedback from the special education and classroom teachers I work with for my professional development and to have a better understanding of how best to meet the learning goals of the students with whom I work.
 The special educator is responsible for a lot of “moving parts” and making sure that the paraeducator understands their own role and responsibilities is so important to this process.
 I have always felt comfortable asking my supervisor questions and for follow-up feedback with how I am applying any interventions, accommodations, and modifications.
 Having this open communication has been so important because we interact with the students differently, during different times during the day, and in different settings and contexts.
 Rebecca Foss

-One special education standard in regards to paraeducators is: “5.4.
+One special education standard in regards to paraeducators is: Standard “5.4.
 Provide timely, supportive, and collegial communications to paraeducators regarding tasks and expectations” (2015).
 Among all of the other responsibilities that come with being a special educator, supervising and supporting paraeducators who work with the special education students is also a priority.
 In the daily life of a special educator, this standard may ‘look’ like checking in with the paraeducator via email or in person, answering any questions they have about their tasks/responsibilities, and clarifying aspects of the student’s IEP or behavior plan for the paraeducator.
 They also may be following up on data that the paraeducator has been collecting, and letting the para know if they should be doing anything differently.
 Caitlin Dubisz

-5.4 This standard resonated with me because I worked as a paraprofessional for two years and now this is my first year as a case manager, so I have experienced both sides of this professional relationship.
+Standard 5.4 This standard resonated with me because I worked as a paraprofessional for two years and now this is my first year as a case manager, so I have experienced both sides of this professional relationship.
 I have worked as a paraprofessional under a case manager who did not provide clear explanations of what I was expected to do.
 On the other hand, I have worked as a paraprofessional under yet a different case manager who always gave me clear explanations, valued my thoughts, and always supported me and helped me follow through with expectations.
 Now that I am a case manager, I model myself after the latter.
 I always try to communicate frequently with my paraprofessionals, give them clear expectations, and value their input. anonymous